Getting started

 - root mean μ :

-julia> ll # log-likelihood for ML estimates
+julia> ll # log-likelihood at the ML estimate

 ctb,